DAngelo-S/apostol_animations_and_math/README.md

 # apostol_animations_and_math
-Resolve Apostol exercises and animate mathematical concepts with the goal to improve concepts appresentations and create comprehensible solutions for exercises proposed at Apostol's Calculus book.
+Resolve Apostol exercises and animate mathematical concepts with the goal to improve concepts appresentations and create comprehensible solutions for exercises proposed at Apostol's Calculus book (in english).

+Also solving exercises from Calculus 2 and Calculus 1 reinforcement from IMPA (in portuguese, except excerpts from Apostol).

 ## Environment Setup